Aceinna/docs_openrtk/apps/ahrs.rst

 the AHRS/VG APP lowers the feedback gains from the accelerometers to allow the attitude estimate to coast through the dynamic situation with primary reliance on angular rate sensors.
-This situation is indicated by the softwareStatusturnSwitch status flag.
+This situation is indicated by the softwareStatus - turnSwitch status flag.
 Using the turn switch maintains better attitude accuracy during short-term dynamic situations, but care must be taken to ensure that the duty cycle of the turn switch generally stays below 10% during the vehicle mission.
 A high turn switch